July 31st

 Meaning of the subhAShita:

 What shall you do with a cow that neither milks nor bears a calf?
-What is the use of an offspring who is neither learned nor devoted?
+What is the use of an offspring who is neither learned nor devoted?!

 Commentary:

-Similarly, there are a certain set of expectations for offspring as well.
-Every parent wants their children to be learned.
-Knowledge makes one humble.
-That humility is what carries him through the rough sails of life.
-Also, arrogance is not a trait that is appealing.
-One needs to acknowledge and respect that there is a higher power.
-This is shown through devotion.
-A parent wants his offspring to be learned and devoted as well.
+Hence, a parent wants his offspring to be learned and devoted.
 What is the use of a son/daughter who is neither learned nor devoted?
 Just as a cow that can neither milk nor bear a calf, tending such a child is a futility of effort!

 It is easier to build strong children than repair broken adults.
 Guide them earlier on, so they don't become useless animals!